 'terms & conditions' celebrates the uncensored female form

-"Gendered censorship reflects societal fears and the power dynamics that keep the female body sexualised, rather than understood."
+"Gendered censorship reflects societal fears and the power dynamics that keep the female body sexualized, rather than understood."

 Photo Halle Hirota

 Newsflash — the nipple still hasn’t been freed.
 While men are at liberty to gallivant around shirtless on social media (preferably on a Brazilian beach), female-identified chests are still off limits.
 Terms & Conditions, a new project from portfolio website builder Format, attempts to address this weird imbalance.
 They’ve assembled a cast of photographers to discuss what this means, alongside their work.
 “When it’s hot, I often wish I could fling off my shirt and go topless without feeling awkward, or in many countries, a criminal,” says frequent i-D collaborator Harley Weir.
 “Gendered censorship reflects societal fears and the power dynamics that keep the female body sexualized, rather than understood,” says Mayan Toledano.
 And as Michael Bailey-Gates succinctly puts it, “It’s a way of shaming a person.”
 See a selection of their words and photographs on the subject below — you can see the full project here.

 “When it’s hot, I often wish I could fling off my shirt and go topless without feeling awkward, or in many countries, a criminal.
 I don't think people should hide or be ashamed of any part of their body, what ever gender they are.”

 “I spoke with artist Carly Mark who’s featured in this image, and she shared that this form of censorship makes the 'female body inherently pornographic, rather than just a body.'
 Social media is a tricky parallel world, but changes that happen online can cause ripple effects in our own lives.
 Censorship on these platforms says that nipples are offensive, but only on a femme body.
 It’s a way of shaming a person.”